telent/fenestra/README.md

 it doesn't do a lot.

 Github thinks it's a fork of wlroots.
-This is an accident of history and will stop being the same some time soon.
+This is an accident of history and will stop being the case some time soon.

 ![Screenshot](https://files.mastodon.social/media_attachments/files/009/688/595/original/c93cbe0521f4407c.png)